BioSchemas/bioschemas.github.io/pages/_tutorials/dde/add_validation_rules.md

   <summary>Add validation rules for each property</summary>

   Note that type specifications do not have marginality or cardinality constraints so JSON Schema validation rules do NOT apply
+  For more detailed explanations on creating JSON schema validation rules, see [the validation editor quick start guide](validation_editor)
 </details>

 <details>